chrisspenceratx/meet/README.md

   npm run eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd 10.30.test
-  npm start